 On 22 September 2021, the Company proceeded to conclude and disburse an issuance of senior unsecured bonds for an aggregate nominal amount of €300 million, at a fixed annual interest rate of 2.125%, maturing on 22 September 2026.
 The bonds were placed among qualified investors by BNP Paribas and JP Morgan AG, as coordinating entities.
-The effective interest rate of these bonds is 2.5% and, as at 31 December 2023, there is unpaid accrued interest of €1,859 thousand (€1,864 thousand on 31 December 2022).
+The effective interest rate of these bonds is 2.5% and, as at 31 December 2024, there is unpaid accrued interest of €1,877 thousand (€1,859 thousand on 31 December 2023).

-The debt from these bonds is stated at the nominal amount ( $\in$ 300 million) net of issuance costs (which amounted to $\in$ 5.6 million), which will be recorded over the life of the bonds at amortised cost using the effective interest method.
+The debt from these bonds is stated at the nominal amount (€300 million) net of issuance costs (which amounted to €5.6 million), which are recorded over the life of the bonds at amortised cost using the effective interest method.